wp-plugins/rollover-tab/readme.txt

 </pre>

+== Screenshots ==

+1. As published, rollover tab will match white-background themes.

 == For more information ==

 Please visit http://sabaoh.sakura.ne.jp/wordpress/ .
 In Japanese only.
-If you need information in English, please contact to mailto:age.yamada@kxa.biglobe.ne.jp .
+If you need information in English, please contact to age.yamada@kxa.biglobe.ne.jp .

 == Changelog ==
+= 1.0.2 =
+stylesheet improved.
 = 1.0.1 =
 click-needed-swithing bug fix.
 = 1.0.0 =